petersmagnusson/passphrase.us/README.md

 * A source of entropy other than the browser - the Crypto.getRandomValues() in modern browsers should be cryptographically strong, but that's not something a user can easily verify.
-  We add "physical" entropy from the user (finger or mouse movement).
+  We add "physical" entropy from the user (finger or mouse movement), so there are two distinct sources of randomness.

-* Simple characterization of how "secure" a password is, with user choices kept as simple as possible.
+* Simple characterization of how "secure" a password is, with user choices kept as simple as possible (but not too simple).

 * Careful explanation of choices and design - we've tried to be detailed (in the source code).